Sandra KlashinskyInterim Chief Executive Officer

 Prior to her career in the energy sector, Carole worked at the University of Calgary as a Student Advisor overseeing Indigenous student retention and success programming, as well as leading the community outreach leadership programming.
 Carole also worked for the Wesley First Nation as the Human Resources and Education Director.

-James is an investment Associate at the AIOC.
+James is an investment Principal at the AIOC.
 Prior to joining the AIOC in 2020, James worked in the Liquid Credit Group at Ares Management, where he focused on high-yield bond, leveraged loan and distressed debt investments in the energy sector.
 Previously, James was a Vice President at RS Energy Group, where he led the firm’s high-yield credit research product.
 James holds a Bachelor of Commerce from the University of Calgary and is a CFA Charterholder.

 Before joining AIOC, she held roles at ENMAX, SNC Lavalin ATP and TransAlta Utilities.